Bootcamp In Taiping Hospital

 Nightmare.

-Typical GORD symptoms with working diagnosis gastritis as per Ed admission.
+Typical GORD symptoms with working diagnosis gastritis as per ED admission.

 Very nice middle aged Indian man with a loving children.

-Later to my horror i was told that he passed away suddenly in the ward.
+Later to my horror I was told that he passed away suddenly in the ward.

 'Missed MI or heart attack'

-And the blame was on me.
+And the blame was of course on me.

 Not a single person comforted me or addressed the situation properly.

-I prayed that the night will be kind
+I prayed that the night will be kind.

 Night eventually over , it was probably the longest and worst call ever in my life.

-By noon , am totally shutdown.
+By noon , I shutdown.

 The endless joy of being doctor which many can relate to.

-Its heartbreaking knowing cases where junior doctors committed suicide or crashed in accident because of overworked or exhaustion.
+Its beyond heartbreaking knowing cases where junior doctors committed suicide or crashed in accident because of overworked or exhaustion.

-Never do medicine because you think it's cool, because you did well in exam or because of your parents.
+Don’t do medicine because you think it's cool, because you did well in exam or because of your parents.

 This is no Greys anatomy no House series.

-Next time if you see a doctor
+Next time when you see a doctor,

-Please be kind
+Please be kind .

 A little smile and thank you is enough to brighten up our day.